 Nora Roberts, New York Times bestselling author and a longtime resident of nearby Keedysville, watched the slow demise of The Boone Hotel and mourned the decline of the dignified old building.
 She had ample opportunity to see the hotel from every angle as her husband, Bruce Wilder, owns Turn the Page Bookstore and Café across Main Street from the hotel.
 The store hosts book signings throughout the year to give readers a chance to meet Nora.
 Roberts and Wilder took ownership of the property and they went into action.
 When interviewed about their plans, Ms. Roberts said, “I feel strongly that old buildings should be allowed to retain their dignity.
 We will take time and give every attention to the renovations.”

 Demolition on the interior and renovation on the exterior masonry began full swing in mid-April 2007.
 The initial plan was for six guest rooms, a community room, kitchen, dining room and a library.
-There would be an apartment for the innkeeper on the third floor as well as office space.
+There would be an apartment for the innkeeper on the third floor as well as office space, storage of drugs and medicines.
 The double porches on the front of the building and the charming second story porches on the back would be rebuilt and serve as terraces.

 Each room would bear the names of literary lovers – who found their happy endings.
 The list included Elizabeth and Darcy from Pride and Prejudice; Jane and Rochester from Jane Eyre; Marguerite and Percy from The Scarlet Pimpernel; Titania and Oberon from A Midsummer Night’s Dream; Nick and Nora Charles from The Thin Man; and Roberts’ own Eve and Roarke from her JD Robb In Death series.
 Each guest room would reflect the style of the story’s era.